 Shoes & indoor spaces

-Look for: A raised step (genkan), shoe racks, rows of slippers.
+Look for: a raised step called a genkan, usually with shoe racks and rows of slippers.

 My Top Tip!
 You should not wear shoes or slippers on tatami mats, make sure to remove both, tatami mats are socks or bare feet only